lianzeng/codeContest/LongMenHotel/ReadMe.txt

 I have implement 3 ways for this problem, all output path:
-1.back-trace,  End to Start, recursive.
+1.back-trace, DFS.                           refer to: SearchPath.cpp/hpp;
-2.Dijkstra to caculate shortest distance.
+2.Dijkstra to caculate shortest distance.    refer to: Dijkstra.cpp/hpp;
-3.greedy BFS.
+3.greedy BFS to caculate shortest distance.  refer to: GreedyBFS.cpp/hpp;

 龙门客栈